Mike DuBose: 2009

 In 2009, Millsaps again earned a share of the SCAC championship, giving DuBose and the Majors four conferences titles in as many years.

 Junior return specialist Michael Galatas was named the SCAC's Special Teams Player of the Year for the second consecutive season, the fourth consecutive season the award went to a Millsaps player, and junior linebacker Will Hawkins was the conference's Defensive Player of the Year, and a first team All-American.
 A total of 20 Majors were voted to the all-conference first, second and honorable mention teams.

 In December, DuBose announced he was leaving Millsaps to join new Memphis coach Larry Porter's staff.
 DuBose's tenure ended with 33 victories in four seasons, prior to which the Majors won just 37 games in the 10 years, and DuBose's four conference championships came after the Majors had won only two since joining the SCAC in 1989.
 Through 43 games, DuBose's teams scored more than 37 points per game and allowed just over 17 points per game.
 DuBose's .767 winning percentage is the highest of any coach in the school's history and only Harper Davis, who led Millsaps football for a quarter century from 1964 to 1988, won more games as the Majors' head coach.

-University of Memphis
+Memphis

 In December 2009, Mike DuBose was hired by head football coach Larry Porter to be the defensive line coach at the University of Memphis.
-In November 2011, Larry Porter was fired after a 3-21 record in his two seasons as head coach.
+In November 2011, Larry Porter was fired after a 3–21 record in his two seasons as head coach.